Authorised & Trusted Partner

 Singapore GP Tickets - Visitor Tips

-• Book the right experience: If you are keen on attending a particular concert or off-track event, then make sure you pick a ticket that gives you access to that event zone.
+• Book the right experience: If you are keen on attending a particular concert or off-track event, then make sure you pick a ticket that gives you access to the zone that's closest to the event.

 • Visibility: Large screen TVs are set up at all grandstands to ensure you don’t miss out on any of the on-track action.

-• Bring sun protection: If visiting the circuit early, do wear a cap or carry an umbrella as the grandstands are uncovered and the venue can get very sunny.
+• Bring sun protection: If you arrive at the circuit early, do wear a cap or carry an umbrella as the grandstands are uncovered and the venue can get very sunny.

 • Dress light: Wear light breathable clothes and maybe even carry along an extra top if you sweat too much, as Singapore is hot and humid during the race days.